polymathnyc/angular-google-maps/README.md

 Run `npm install` and `bower install` on the project root

 The build process is handled by Grunt.
-Run with `grunt server` to build and serve on http://localhost:9000/
+Run `grunt server` to build and serve on http://localhost:9000/